-Running from the Mt.
+Running starting at the Mt.
 Philo Inn

 Mt.
 Philo- For training or a quick workout we suggest climbing Mt.
 Philo.
-A winding paved road, accessible from the Inn via our private carriage road lined with black willows and sugar maples, rises 600 feet to the summit of Mt.
+A winding paved road, accessible from the Inn via our private Carriage Road lined with black willows and sugar maples, rises 600 feet to the summit of Mt.
 Philo, which offers a panoramic view of the Champlain Valley, Adirondack and Green Mountains.
 Only 1.5 miles to the top,

 Thompson's Point loop: Drive to Thompson's point: Right on Mt.
 Philo Rd., Left on State Park Rd. quick right on Thompson's point Rd.
 Follow toward lake 3 miles.
 Pass Point Bay Marina.
 Park at next intersection, Thompson's Point Rd. and North Shore Rd.

 Run either way around the loop, staying on the dirt roads closest to the lake.
 3 miles